(Content edited December 2022)

 - You will have noticed that the dough is no longer quite as sticky as it was – this is because that stretching and folding is helping the gluten molecules link together and hold the water content.
 Each time you repeat the process it gets easier to handle.

-- Repeat the stretch and fold process twice more at 30 minutes intervals.
+- Repeat the stretch and fold process once or twice more at 30 minutes intervals.
 In general once more for higher gluten modern wheat flours and twice more for “ancient grains” such as spelt with naturally lower gluten content – you will know when it is ready, you want a springy, firm dough.

 If you are making boules/cobs gently invert them from the baskets onto a baking sheet with baking parchment on it.
 Or put into a pre-heated Dutch Oven, there’s a new note about this further down the page.